julpo99/Deribit/task2/README.md

 This is obtained by using the **standard deviation minimization** method on the mainnet data with supplemented PAXG prices from the testnet.
 The same result is obtained when using the **mean absolute deviation minimization** method and the **min-max spread minimization** method.
 We obtained a lower standard deviation of **`0.005696`** with supplemented PAXG prices from the testnet, compared to the supplemented PAXG prices from Yahoo, which had a standard deviation of **`0.007329`**.
-(Without supplementation of the PAXG price, the obtained result was **`4.2101`**). _It might not be a coincidence that 4.20 is the result of our task..._
+(Without supplementation of the PAXG price, the obtained result was **`4.2101`**). _It’s hard to ignore the coincidence of 4.20 being the final result... (if considering only 2 decimal places without rounding)._

 The value was selected based on the date 2024-11-11, for which the converted coconut prices across all supported cryptocurrencies had the lowest standard deviation.
 This indicates the highest agreement across markets on the coconut’s